joshuamkite/csharp-api-angular-frontend/README.md

 ### Prerequisites

 For production deployment, follow the instructions in the [eks-argocd-crossplane](https://github.com/joshuamkite/eks-argocd-crossplane) repository up to and including the "Installing the Monitoring ApplicationSet" step.
 This deploys a small EKS cluster with Terraform, and sets up Prometheus, Grafana and AWS Load Balancer Controller (required for ingress of `loan-management` stack).
-This deployment applies NACLs to restrict access to approved CIDRs.
+The deployment applies NACLs to restrict access to approved CIDRs.

 ### Deploying with Helm (Technical Task 3 Bonus)